vishalkinikar/nearby.me/README.md

 ## Stack

-I will use the following tools:
+I have used the following tools:

  - [React.js](https://reactjs.org/) as Javascript frontend framework
  - [Meiosis](http://meiosis.js.org/) as state Management for Web Applications